About the European Family Conference

 A parents’ handbook containing information and stories will be provided.
 If you would also like an EYPC handbook, then you will need to purchase it separately on the registration form.

-Practical Serving Saints
+Who Can Register: Practical (EFC) Serving Saints

 Practical serving saints are those who join the EFC without their own children, i.e. they are not coming to the conference as part of a family unit.